lucaspaulii/mytasks-back/README.md

 # Task Handler

-API RESTful created using Java and Quarkus for a Technical Assignment.
+API RESTful created using Java and Quarkus.

 Using Hibernate/Panache to persist data (currently using H2 in memory to simplify the application use in this assignment)